 Happy Friday and Happy New Year!
 To ring in the new year, let’s take a look back at our Feature Friday cosplayers for the last quarter of 2020.
 I want to thank everyone who has submitted to be featured.
 Below, you’ll find all the featured cosplayers as they were posted on Instagram and/or Twitter.
 Enjoy!

-Man of Doom AKA @_man_of_doom is a 24yo POC, disabled cosplayer.
+Man of Doom AKA @_man_of_doom is a 24yo POC, disabled cosplayer (he/they).
 Man of Doom is on the autism spectrum and set to be featured in Cosplay Realm Magazine’s Halloween 2020 issue.
 (Congrats!)

 Man of Doom’s fandoms include Doom, JJBA, Berserk, “boomer shooters”, and Mortal Kombat to name a few.

-A reason why @_man_of_doom got into cosplay was because it initially provided an escape from a very dark time in his life.
-Cosplay has continued to provide him with–not just motivation–but also a therapeutic serenity he’s rarely felt.
-Man of Doom still feels somewhat new to cosplay, after only doing two variants of the same character, but he’s branching out in ways he didn’t expect.
-As of late, he’s been in the process of figuring himself out and who he really is, and his more recent cosplay work has helped factor into that.
-Cosplay has earned him more friends in the last 3-4 years than in the preceding ten. @_man_of_doom wants to tell cosplayers: “It doesn’t have to be all about followers or clout; cosplay can provide an escape and even several circles of friends.”
+A reason why @_man_of_doom got into cosplay was because it initially provided an escape from a very dark time in their life.
+Cosplay has continued to provide them with–not just motivation–but also a therapeutic serenity they’ve rarely felt.
+Man of Doom still feels somewhat new to cosplay, after only doing two variants of the same character, but they’re branching out in ways they didn’t expect.
+As of late, they’ve been in the process of figuring themselves out and who they really are, and their more recent cosplay work has helped factor into that.
+Cosplay has earned them more friends in the last 3-4 years than in the preceding ten. @_man_of_doom wants to tell cosplayers: “It doesn’t have to be all about followers or clout; cosplay can provide an escape and even several circles of friends.”

 Aclairic AKA @mafioso_bae is a Black, LGBTQIA+, Plus-size cosplayer based in Dallas, TX.
 Aclairic’s fandoms include BNHA, Final Fantasy 15, and xxxHolic to name a few.